FIU Theatre Student Handbook

 Remember also, that placement in the performance sequence is not determined solely on past acting, voice and/or movements classes but on how well the audition and interview session is conducted.
 Placement in the design sequence is not determined solely on past classes taken but on how well the portfolio review and interview session is conducted.

 Attendance: The Theatre Department upholds a strict punctuality and attendance policy.
-You are permitted one excused absence during the semester.
+You are permitted one unexcused absence during the semester.
 Four absences will result in failing the class.
 Excused absences are allowed only in extreme circumstances and require appropriate documentation within a week of the absence.
 Examples of documentation might include a doctor’s note, death certificate or obituary notice of a family member.
 Excused absences also include recognized religious holidays.
 However, if you acquire five or more absences for a documented medical or personal emergency you may be required to repeat the course.

 Conduct: You should also be aware that if you engage in any unprofessional or unsafe behavior during class you may be ask to leave the classroom.
 This will count as an unexcused absence.
 If you leave class early this can be counted as an absence at the instructors discretion.